1816

 1816, an icon reborn

-1816 was one of the great turning points in watchmaking history.
+1816 was one of the major turning points in watchmaking history.
 It is the year in which the great watchmaker Louis Moinet completed the world's first chronograph.

-Today, a new timepiece, the 1816, shines the spotlight onto the legacy of this masterpiece.
-This timepiece remains true to its original essence and is now ready to write the next chapter in its history.
+Today, the 1816 made by Les Ateliers Louis Moinet shines the spotlight onto the legacy of this pivotal masterpiece.
+The watch remains true to the essence of its original model and is now ready to write the next chapter in its history.

 Purchase request